Looking at the best engineering schools? Enroll in our college application boot camp to get the help you need.

 It is a public institution, meaning that in-state students can attend for a lower tuition rate ($10k/year).
 Even its out-of-state tuition (around $30k/year) falls far behind other private institutions.

 For comparison, Stanford’s tuition is $45k/year, while MIT’s is nearly $50K.
-There are also less fees and more financial aid available to students at Georgia Tech.
+There are also fewer fees and more financial aid available to students at Georgia Tech.

 - Due to its size and higher acceptance rate, Georgia Tech attracts more diverse ranges of students and student interests than some of the other schools.